stuartblavatnik/Rectangles/README.md

 Can a rectangle be classified as contained and adjacent simultaneously?
 Can rectangles be classified as adjacent if they share a common corner?

+Part of the project involved me digging out an old laptop and setting up docker so I could run ubuntu.
+I manually installed git and maven to prove this project's test cases passed and the jar can be built.